Writing & Text

 Integrating descriptions of what is happening in the story provides persons of all sensory abilities the clearest possible understanding of the narrative by creating visual-auditory associations in the brain.

-Here is an example from a script for a scene in an animation created by KCAD student Luke Cleveland as part of The EPIC Project.
+Here is an example from a script for a scene in an animation created by KCAD student Luke Cleveland as part of The EPIC Project (external link).
 The visual narrative bits are broken out and listed below the line (there can also be office sound effects that help to set the scene)

-“I’m in my cubicle, my bachelor’s degree on the wall, writing editorial opinions for my online newspaper, while others work around me.”
+“I’m in my cubicle, my bachelor’s degree on the wall, writing editorial opinions for my online newspaper, trying, trying, to filter out the din of the copy machine.”

 The Visual Narrative Bits